Z. L. Sung Adventist Academy

 The Sung Adventist Academy is not equipped or staffed to offer special education necessary for pupils with serious scholastic or behavioral problems, or who have severe mental or physical disabilities.

-to registration in order to determine whether a child’s educational needs can be met.
+to registration to determine whether a child’s educational needs can be met.
 Failure to comply will result in the student being asked to withdraw.

 There may be instances when school is dismissed at noon before a major holiday or for professional training.